Sirkastik/automation-bot-generator/README.md

 4. Click on the `Load unpacked` button located at the top-left corner of the page.
 This will open a file dialog.
 5. Navigate to the folder where you extracted the extension files and select the folder inside (named `dist`).
 6. Click the "Select Folder" button to load the extension into Chrome.
-7. Automata should now be installed and ready to use.
+7. Inspectool should now be installed and ready to use.

 ## How to Use

-To use the Automata, follow these steps:
+To use the Inspectool, follow these steps:

 ```
 In progress